Loa loa filariasis: Signs and symptoms

-In the human host, Loa loa larvae migrate to the subcutaneous tissue, where they mature to adult worms in approximately one year, but sometimes up to four years.
-Adult worms migrate in the subcutaneous tissues at a speed less than 1 cm/min, mating and producing more microfilariae.
+In the human host, Loa loa larvae migrate to the subcutaneous tissue, where they mature into adult worms in approximately one year, but sometimes up to four years.
+Adult worms migrate in the subcutaneous tissues at a speed of less than 1 cm/min, mating and producing more microfilariae.
 The adult worms can live up to 17 years in the human host.

 Cause

 Transmission

-Loa loa infective larvae (L3) are transmitted to humans by the deer fly vectors Chrysops silica and C. dimidiata.
+Loa loa infective larvae (L3) are transmitted to humans by the deer fly vectors of the tabanid genus Chrysops—C. dimidiata and C. silacea.
 These carriers are blood-sucking and day-biting, and they are found in rainforest-like environments in western and central Africa.
-Infective larvae (L3) mature to adults (L5) in the subcutaneous tissues of the human host, after which the adult worms—assuming presence of a male and female worm—mate and produce microfilariae.
+Infective larvae (L3) mature to adults (L5) in the subcutaneous tissues of the human host, after which the adult worms—assuming the presence of a male and female worm—mate and produce microfilariae.
 The cycle of infection continues when a non-infected mango or deer fly takes a blood meal from a microfilaremic human host, and this stage of the transmission is possible because of the combination of the diurnal periodicity of microfilariae and the day-biting tendencies of the Chrysops spp.

 Reservoir

 Humans are the primary reservoir for Loa loa.
-Other minor potential reservoirs have been indicated in various fly-biting habit studies, such as hippopotamus, wild ruminants (e.g. buffalo), rodents and lizards.
-A simian type of loiasis exists in monkeys and apes but it is transmitted by Chrysops langi.
+Other minor potential reservoirs have been indicated in various fly-biting habit studies, such as hippopotamuses, wild ruminants (e.g. buffalo), rodents, and lizards.
+A simian type of loiasis exists in monkeys and apes which is transmitted by the deer fly vector Chrysops langi.
 There is no crossover between the human and simian types of the disease.
-A related fly, Chrysops langi, has been isolated as a vector of simian loiasis, but this variant hunts within the forest and has not as yet been associated with human infection.

 Vector

-Loa loa is transmitted by several species of tabanid flies (Order: Diptera; Family: Tabanidae).
-Although horseflies of the genus Tabanus are often mentioned as vectors, the two most prominent vectors are from the tabanid genus Chrysops—C. silacea and C. dimidiata.
-These species exist only in Africa and are popularly known as deer flies and mango, or mangrove, flies.
+Loa loa is transmitted by several species of tabanid flies.
+Although horseflies of the genus Tabanus are often mentioned as vectors, the two most prominent vectors are from the tabanid genus Chrysops—C. dimidiata and C. silacea.
+These species exist only in Africa and are popularly known as deer flies or mango flies.